markjoshwel/3yu/README.md

 the only exception to the default assignment is when the declaration is used for arguments, where the actual value will be assigned when the function is called

+scopes are boxed from the surrounding world so that they can't access registers outside of their scope

 _all_ scopes can return a value, which will be stored in the [special return register `$0`](#special-registers), if nothing was returned, `$0` will be set to 0